Now, what I was going to say, that the Medicaid, sorry, Medicare under Obamacare is now going to start doing sex change operations is the point.

 Was this wonderful?

-That's where utopia was gonna be a kid.
+That's where utopia was going to be.

-You know, these they're all kinds of left-wing publications and individuals, folks who are beside themselves over global warming.
+You know, they're all kinds of left-wing publications and individuals, folks who are beside themselves over global warming.

 I have an entire stack of stuff today from the Australian newspaper, 20-year hiatus in rising temperatures has climate scientists puzzled.

-And they are all citing a magazine article in The Economist, which has a lengthy article this week in which they say that if climate scientists were credit rating agencies, then climate sensitivity, the way climate reacts to changes in carbon dioxide levels would be on negative watch.
+And they are all citing a magazine article in The Economist, which has a lengthy article this week, in which they say that if climate scientists were credit rating agencies, then climate sensitivity, the way climate reacts to changes in carbon dioxide levels, would be on negative watch.

-Because this this story, this story indicates that carbon in the atmosphere may actually be making things cooler, not warmer.
+Because this story, this story indicates that carbon in the atmosphere may actually be making things cooler, not warmer.

 They are beside themselves with rage and anger and frustration in the global warming community, which we know is a hoax now.